wvanim/Treeiaj/README.md

 Treeiaj : 'j' = Json format

-## Présentation

-It is an empty container, similar to the original idea of the PC: a neutral box filled with electronic cards.

-Treeia AI acts as a carrier for typed, XML-like structures.

-To understand the limits of Treeia, imagine a diagram that represents a tree: not to describe its content, but only to define its shape.# Treeiaj Document format designed for AI prompts: a tree of typed components
+Document format designed for AI prompts: a tree of typed components

+## The Problem

+With free-form JSON, AI must:
+- Guess the structure and role of each element
+- Keep the entire context in memory simultaneously
+- Interpret relationships between components

+For complex prompts, this creates ambiguity and errors.

+## The Treeiaj Solution

+A deterministic format where **order and role are explicit**:

+1. **Types**: structure definitions (the vocabulary)
+2. **Script**: concrete instances (the data)
+3. **References**: links between elements (the graph)

+This separation allows AI to process each section with the right "mindset":
+- Read types = learn the vocabulary
+- Read script = validate and build objects
+- Read references = assemble relationships

+**Result**: deterministic parsing, focused attention, fewer errors.

+## Concept

+Treeiaj acts as a universal container, similar to the original PC idea: a neutral box that receives typed components.

+[Keep car/passenger images here]

-### **Rules**
+### Key Benefits

-Based on JSON, this prompt enforces a **deterministic structure**: typed components, canonical ordering, and fixed layout for direct lookup.

-#### **Key Benefits of Treeiaj**
+- **Determinism**: AI knows where to look for information
-- **Flexibility**: Treeiaj acts as a universal container, capable of transporting a wide variety of typed structures without being tied to a specific content format.
+- **Flexibility**: transports different structures without being tied to a specific format
-- **Determinism**: The typed and ordered nature of Treeiaj ensures predictable behavior, making it reliable for AI processing and data exchange.
-- **Extensibility**: New types or components can be introduced in a controlled way, allowing the system to evolve while preserving backward compatibility.
+- **Extensibility**: new types possible while maintaining compatibility

 ### Main components